-Immigrants Trying to Survive
+Immigrants trying to survive

 Most Americans don’t have to go back very far in their family histories to find a story of someone who immigrated for safety or sustenance.
-It’s a part of our cultural narrative.
+It’s part of our cultural narrative.

 Christians are obligated to care for immigrants — to help them survive and thrive.
 American Christians have an even bigger obligation because we live in a prosperous country.
 The U.S. Conference of Catholic Bishops puts it this way,